ryantusi/CS50Python/week2/README.md

-# CS50 Python Week 2 - Problem Sets
+# CS50 Python Week 2 - Conditionals

 Welcome to Week 2 of CS50 Python!
 This folder contains problem sets and lab exercises from the second week of Harvard's CS50P course.